lolchocotaco-fp/UnrealImGui/README.md

 Large portions of this `README.md` have been removed to keep redundant information between the base project and this fork to a minimum.
 If you wish to read the original `README.md`, please see [UnrealImGui `README.md`](https://github.com/segross/UnrealImGui/blob/master/README.md).

-Also note that the NetImGui branch is not up to date with any of this fork's changes.

 - Updated core source files for **Unreal Engine 5** while maintaining **Unreal Engine 4** compatibility.
 - Updated Dear ImGui to `v1.89.6`.
 - Added ImPlot `v0.14+18758e23`.